 This medication reduces pain and fights inflammation and has been used to treat a wide variety of disorders, including POTS.
 This competitive opioid receptor antagonist blocks the opioid receptor without activating it.
 LDN is generally taken before bedtime, unless it causes sleep disturbance, in which case it can be taken in the morning.
 Some experts believe LDN works best when exogenous opioids (e.g., processed foods, sugar, wheat, dairy) are minimized and vitamin D is replete.
 Because the dose is so small, it is necessary to get LDN from a compounding pharmacy.

-Antidepressant medications: Paroxetine (Paxil) or Sertraline (Zoloft)
+SSRIs: Paroxetine (Paxil) or Sertraline (Zoloft)